Experimental Film, Video Art, and the Borders of Cinema

 Topics for papers and pre-constituted panels may include but are not limited to:

-CALL FOR PAPERS
+CALL FOR ABSTRACTS

 The conference is open to both individual papers or pre-constituted panels (with 3 speakers each and a chair).

 In the case of individual papers, please submit abstracts between 500 and 1000 words (references included) together with a title and 5 keywords.
-The abstracts should be prepared for blind review (with name, institutional affiliation, contact details, and the title of the proposal in a separate file).

 In the case of pre-constituted panels, the conveners are asked to submit a panel proposal including the title, a 300- to 500-word justification for the panel and 300- to 500-word abstracts (references included) for each of the three presentations making up the panel accompanied by a title and 5 keywords.
 Also included should be names and institutional affiliation for the three presenters and the name, institutional affiliation, contact details, and institutional affiliation for the chair.
-Panel conveners will be also requested to conform to the Good Practice Policy making sure that at least two of the panellists (including the convener/chair) are female.
+Panel conveners will be also requested to conform to the Good Practice Policy making sure that at least two of the panelists (including the convener/chair) are female.

 In line with the Good Practice Policy of the British Philosophical Association and the Society for Women in Philosophy, the conference organizers have already ensured gender parity among keynotes and will do their best to do so for the other conference delegates.
 To offset unconscious biases against accepting female work demonstrated in different fields in recent studies, the papers will be blind-reviewed.
-A growing number of studies has also shown that women are less likely to submit their work to conferences or journals because of the confidence gap, i.e. the internalization of the higher standards they are held to.
-To offset at least part of these problems, we wish to stimulate female attendance by allocating a portion of the conference funds to childcare costs.
-Following paper selection, therefore, we invite speakers to send us funding applications for nurseries and a crèche services (funds for altogether 10 full-day childcare services fees at the University of Warwick have been made available).

 We hope for an edited volume to result from the conference.
 In case of publication the organizers as editors will also ensure that women are well represented.